 If you do need to obtain a license, it’s best to review in detail the DMV’s Motor Vehicle Dealers and Transporters Regulations.
 This will guarantee you that you are well-informed about all applicable rules in the state that govern dealerships.

-Learn how to start your own car dealership and even more by downloading our FREE ebook guide!
+Learn how to start your own car dealership in New York and even more by downloading our FREE ebook on How to get an auto dealer license in New York!

 This entails providing the following paperwork: